CLE and CME: What’s the Difference?

 “We learn from each other.
 We learn from others’ mistakes, from their experience, their wisdom.
 It makes it easier for us to come to better decisions in our own lives.” – Adrian Grenier

-Seven years ago, this coming March, I started working at InReach.
+Several years ago, I started working at InReach.
 I love my job for many reasons: great clients, hardworking and fun staff, and I’m always learning.
 Coming from the continuing legal education industry, I felt quite comfortable in that realm.
 I understood the rules, and I understood the culture.

 However, to effectively do my job, I had to learn about other industries: healthcare, finance, etc. I’m still learning, but I do better understand continuing education in those other verticals, including the culture around providing that education.